Janitorial lead generation for recurring commercial contracts.

 -

-Pitching one-time cleans to buyers who sign recurring contracts — lead with the contract, not the visit.
+Pitching one-time cleans to buyers who sign recurring contracts.
+Lead with the contract.

 -